taxjar/taxjar-ruby/README.md

 ## Gem Dependencies

-Installing this gem also installs the following gems:
+Installing this gem also bundles the following dependencies:

-* [http](https://github.com/httprb/http.rb) Fast Ruby HTTP client with a chainable API and full streaming support.
+* [http](https://github.com/httprb/http.rb) - Fast Ruby HTTP client with a chainable API and full streaming support.
-* [addressable](https://github.com/sporkmonger/addressable) Replacement for the URI implementation that is part of Ruby's standard library.
+* [addressable](https://github.com/sporkmonger/addressable) - Replacement for the URI implementation that is part of Ruby's standard library.
 It more closely conforms to the relevant RFCs and adds support for IRIs and URI templates.
-* [memoizable](https://github.com/dkubb/memoizable) Memoize method return values.
+* [memoizable](https://github.com/dkubb/memoizable) - Memoize method return values.
-* [model_attribute](https://github.com/yammer/model_attribute) Type casted attributes for non-ActiveRecord models.
+* [model_attribute](https://github.com/yammer/model_attribute) - Type casted attributes for non-ActiveRecord models.
 [Forked](https://github.com/taxjar/model_attribute) to handle floats and more types.

 ## Installation